 Women often turn to hydroquinone to lighten skin and correct dark spots, but the skin-bleaching chemical is a controversial ingredient that may cause irreversible skin damage [source].
 Vitamin C helps to rebuild the collagen, which forms the structure of your skin [source].
-So instead of toxic chemicals, look to vitamin C-rich alternatives like lemon juice, neroli oil and orange oil to even out your skin tone instead.
+So instead of toxic chemicals, look to vitamin C-rich alternatives like lemon juice, neroli oil, and orange oil to even out your skin tone instead.

-The natural acids in lemon juice remove dead skin, promote skin elasticity and encourage new skin cell growth.
-Neroli oil is derived from orange tree blossoms, and the vitamin C rich oil improves the elasticity of aging skin and boosts overall luminosity.
-From the same tree comes orange oil, which contains the same vitamins and nutrients the delicious fruit does.
+The natural acids in lemon juice remove dead skin, promote skin elasticity, and encourage new skin cell growth.
+Neroli oil is derived from orange tree blossoms, and this vitamin C-rich oil improves the elasticity of aging skin and boosts overall luminosity.
+From the same tree, comes orange oil, which contains the same vitamins and nutrients the delicious fruit does.